kaushik-3009/ClockWise/README.md

 ## Why

-Every Pomodoro app I tried was either covered in ads or locked the useful stuff behind a paywall.
-Heatmaps?
-Pro plan.
-Session history?
-Upgrade.
-Basic analytics? $8/month.
-I got tired of it and built my own.
+Every Pomodoro app I tried either spammed ads or locked basic features like session analytics and themes behind an $8/month paywall.
+I got tired of it and built my own clean, customizable pomodoro application with actual analytics.

 It started as a local-only app for personal use.
 Then I figured if I was building it anyway, I might as well add accounts and sync so anyone could use it.
-No ads, no freemium tiers, no strings attached.
+No ads, freemium tiers, or strings attached.
 Pick a project, start the timer, and everything gets logged automatically.
-Over weeks that becomes heatmaps, streaks, and trend charts that actually answer "where did my time go this week?"
+Over weeks that becomes heatmaps, streaks, and trend charts that answer "where did my time go this week?"

 ---